-I am an Advocate enrolled with the Bar Council of Delhi since 2017, with practice before the Supreme Court of India, Delhi High Court, district courts, family courts, and tribunals across Delhi.
-My work is shaped by direct involvement in each matter, disciplined preparation, and candid advice.
+Enrolled with the Bar Council of Delhi since 2017 (D/7747/2017), I appear before the Supreme Court of India, the Delhi High Court, district courts, family courts, and tribunals across Delhi.
+My practice is built on direct involvement in each matter, disciplined preparation, and candid advice tailored to the client's specific situation.

 "Clients do not come to a lawyer for generic advice.
 They come for judgment, preparation, and the confidence that someone who knows the record will stand up for them when it counts."